 Treatment for bladder leakage depends on the type of incontinence (urge or stress) and its cause.
 Treatments may include:

 - Pelvic Floor Physical Therapy – These help men and women strengthen and control the muscles involved in urination.
 Kegels are one example of pelvic floor muscle exercises.

 - Medicines: If you have urge incontinence, depending on what’s causing it, medicines may be able to help.

 - Topical Estrogen (for women): Especially in post-menopausal women topical estrogen can restore the health of the bladder and vagina tissue, allowing them to resume their role in controlling bladder leakage.

-- Pessary: This is a small right your provider puts into a woman's vagina to help support her pelvic muscles and stop leaks.
+- Pessary: This is a small device a provider puts into a woman’s vagina to help support her pelvic muscles and stop leaks.

 - Electrical Stimulation and Neuromodulation sends small pulses of electricity to your pelvic muscles to make them tighter and stronger